Tarzan yell: History and origin

 Although the RKO Picture version of the Tarzan yell was putatively that of Weissmuller, different stories exist as to how the Tarzan yell was created.

-One claim is that a man named Lloyd Thomas Leech was the original voice behind the Metro-Goldwyn-Mayer Tarzan yell.
-He was an opera singer from the 1940s into the '60s, winning the Chicagoland Music Festival on August 17, 1946, and going on to sing throughout the U.S., touring with several opera companies.
-There are recordings of his recollections of creating the Tarzan yell, a story supported by his children and grandchildren.
-According to the newspaper columnist L. M. Boyd (circa 1970), "Blended in with that voice are the growl of a dog, a trill sung by a soprano, a note played on a violin's G string and the howl of a hyena recorded backward."
-According to Bill Moyers, it was created by combining the recordings of three men: one baritone, one tenor, and one hog caller from Arkansas.
+One claim is that the yell was developed and recorded by opera singer Lloyd Thomas Leech.
+Leech performed opera from the 1940s into the '60s, winning the Chicagoland Music Festival on August 17, 1946, and went on to sing throughout the U.S., touring with several opera companies.
+Leech recalls inventing the Tarzan yell at a promotional event for the film, where a representative of the studio had said that the yell was still to be decided.
+Leech suggested a form of yodel as "a real wild sound", and says that he went on to record the cry for the first three Tarzan films, with Weissmuller later learning to perform it himself.

+According to politician Bill Moyers, the yell was created by combining the recordings of three men: one baritone, one tenor, and one hog caller from Arkansas.
 Another widely published notion concerns the use of an Austrian yodel played backwards at abnormally fast speed.
+Biographer John Taliaferro recounts how MGM studios "concocted a story that the sound was actually the invention of engineers, who had blended Weissmuller's own voice with a hyena's howl played backward, a camel's bleat, the pluck of a violin, and a soprano's high C. It was a commentary on the mystique of talkies and the bizarre singularity of the yell itself that the public accepted the studio's fib as fact."

-But Weissmuller claimed that the yell was actually his own voice.
-His version is supported by his son and by his Tarzan co-star, Maureen O'Sullivan.
+Weissmuller maintained that the yell was actually his own voice.
+His version is supported by his son and by his Tarzan co-star, Maureen O'Sullivan, and biographer John Taliaferro who writes that "the noise was nothing more than Weissmuller's own yodel, which he had acquired, after a fashion, from the German beer halls and immigrant picnics of his youth".

-The yell, as used in the 6 MGM films, is a palindrome, it sounds the same when played backwards, indicating some manipulation in the sound editing department.
+The yell, as used in the six MGM films, is a palindrome, it sounds the same when played backwards, indicating some manipulation in the sound editing department.
 The first part of the sound plays normally but when it reaches the half way point, it becomes the same sound but played in reverse.